rdpeng/ConferenceGHOA/README.md

 the Hangouts on Air interface.

 5. Once everyone has logged in, test that everyone can speak and hear everyone else.
-Check that there's on weird feedback or other audio problem.
+Check that there's no weird feedback or other audio problem.